celestiaorg/docs/developers/blobstream-proof-queries.md

 :::

-repository.
 For other languages, the corresponding smart contract bindings should be generated.
 Refer to [abigen](https://geth.ethereum.org/docs/tools/abigen) for more information.